Cubaris murina

-Cubaris murina, commonly known as the little sea isopod or little sea roly poly, is a species of woodlouse in the family Armadillidae.
+Cubaris murina, commonly known as the little sea isopod or little sea roly poly, is a species of woodlouse in the family Armidillae (genus Cubaris).
 It is found in North America, Africa, South America, Australasia, tropical Asia, and the Pacific Ocean.

 Description

 Cubaris murina may reach a length of 11 millimeters and a width of 5 millimeters.
 It is capable of rolling into a ball when disturbed; this ability is known as conglobation.

 Distribution

 C. murina is known to occur in Cuba, Puerto Rico, Jamaica, Saint Thomas Island in the U.S. Virgin Islands, and Oahu, in North America; Brazil and Cayenne, French Guiana in South America; the Seychelle Islands in the Indian Ocean, and Sumatra, Indonesia, in Southeast Asia.
 It is possible that the species was introduced to the Americas from Asia.

 As pets

-Cubaris murina has become popular as a pet in the exotic animal hobby, They work great in vivariums and are much cheaper than rubber ducky isopods, (cubaris SP.)
+Cubaris murina has become popular as a pet in the exotic animal hobby.
 They have practical applications in improving the health of terrariums by serving as a bioactive clean-up crew, and are also valued for the attractive appearance of some of its color morphs (slang for observed polymorphism).
 Known morphs of Cubaris murina in hobbyist collections include: